FAQ – Barclays Girls’ Football School Partnerships by England Football

 - Lead football activity for others

-How many schools are in each of the Barclays Girls’ Football School Partnerships?
+How many schools are in a Barclays Girls’ Football School Partnerships?

-For each BGFSP the number of schools varies from 30-300 schools.
-In the 2021/22 academic year this totals around 12,500 schools in the network accessing the support and programmes.
+Across the country BGFSP’s vary in size and can be between 30-300 schools.
+In the 2023/24 academic year, over 20,000 schools in the network accessing the support and programmes.

 What is a host school of a Barclays Girls’ Football School Partnership?